John has recycled metals most of his life and is fascinated by waste that has value. Recycling made him aware of its necessity—and worth.

 If the United States were engaged in a large protracted war, not only would the furnaces for melting recycle steel all be operating, but the daily requirements for steel production would require the simultaneous mining and smelting of virgin iron ore to make the steel required for an adequate defense.
 In addition, the knowledge that the United States could produce its own iron for steel production would be reason to think twice about attacking.

 Given the 9/11 attacks on the United States (the Pentagon), many military installation buildings need hardening.
 In the event of a national emergency, immediate steel deliveries will be required from the domestic steel industry.
 If dependent on foreign steel, these requirements cannot be guaranteed.

-A currently proposed Nucor steel mill for making steel plate will take 3 years to build.
+A currently proposed Nucor steel mill for making steel plate would take three years to build.
 We need healthy mills in operating condition to guarantee our national defense.
 All furnaces at large and small steel mills and smelters need to be ready.

 Superior Strength Steel From Recycle

 Many of the steel types used in the United States were developed over the last 20 years.
 There is a growing demand for thinner and stronger steel which contributes to the success of lighter applications in the modern world.
 These versions of steel have been developed thanks to the latest technologies.

 The quest for lighter stronger materials is a universal goal for the U.S. economy.
 It advances the objective of lower fuel expenditure.
 Since 1990, greenhouse gas emissions have been reduced by 37% because of improvements in the composition of steel.

 The economy of the United States gobbles up 120 million tons of finished steel every year.
 Recycled steel of all types and in all applications is a huge contributor to the productive capacity of our country.